eegk/eegk.github.io/_includes/sidebar.md

 ---

-### Contact the Zunder Lab
+### Contact the Lab

-Eli Zunder, Ph.D.
+Edgar Gonzalez-Kozlova, Ph.D.
-Assistant Professor
+Postdoctoral Fellow
-Department of Biomedical Engineering
+Department of Genetics and Genomic Sciences
-University of Virginia
+Icahn School of Medicine at Mount Sinai

-email: eli.zunder (#!) virginia.edu
+email: edgar.gonzalez-kozlova at mssm.edu